Does Car Insurance Cover a Rental Truck?

 There are a few different offerings from U-Haul.
 Feel free to visit their site for the legal-speak details, but we’ll provide the basics here.

 The type of coverage you can purchase depends on the type of vehicle you’re renting from them.
-There are two coverage options for the big daddy type trucks (what most movers tend to rent) and one option for the pick-up size trucks and passenger vans.
+There are two coverage options for the big trucks (what most movers tend to rent) and one option for the pick-up size trucks and passenger vans.

-Safemove® – Truck and Belongings (No Liability Coverage)
+SafeMove — Truck and Belongings (No Liability Coverage)

-The Safemove® package allows you to purchase the following options:
+The SafeMove package allows you to purchase the following options:

-1. Damage Waiver – any “accidental damage” to the rental truck is not your problem here.
+- Damage Waiver — Any accidental damage to the rental truck is not your problem here.
 You may back into a street sign or pole at the gas station…because you’re not used to driving something this big (this is why your car insurer doesn’t cover it!).
 There is no deductible associated with this coverage.
 You simply ram it into a pole and return it no questions asked and with no money out of your pocket.

 - Cargo Coverage — This may be a good idea because your homeowner’s or renter’s insurance will have limitations on the amount of coverage you have for personal belongings held outside of your residence.
 Typically, you are limited to 10% of your coverage limits.
-If you have $50,000 in contents coverage on your home policy, you’ll be limited to $5,000 for “stuff” outside your house, including in that truck.
+For example, if you have $50,000 in contents coverage on your home policy, you’ll be limited to $5,000 for belongings outside your house, including in that truck.
 With U-Haul, you can get up to $25,000 in cargo coverage for a one-way rental, and up to $15,000 in coverage for an in-town rental.
 But note that there is a $100 deductible and coverage is for actual cash value (with exclusions).

-Super Safemove® – Liability Coverage Added
+SafeMove Plus — Liability Coverage Added

-As discussed, this option simply adds liability coverage to the list of coverage options in the more basic Safemove® program.
+As discussed, this option simply adds liability coverage to the list of coverage options in the more basic SafeMove program.
 It’s kind of like full coverage on your auto policy.
 And this liability coverage is considered primary coverage if purchased.

 This means that the first $1,000,000 in liability is covered by U-Haul and not your personal insurance.
 Your existing car insurance — assuming it extends liability to the rental truck — would not come into play unless the damages you’re responsible for exceed $1,000,000.